AdobeDocs/experience-manager-cloud-service.en/help/forms/view-understand-aem-forms-analytics-reports.md

 ### **Geographical breakdown** {#geographical-breakdown}

 It shows the location from where the Forms are accessed.
-It provides region-specific information about form users, for example, you can see that a region speciic information about a form user is India as shown in the image.
+It provides region-specific information about form users, for example, you can see that a region specific information about a form user is India as shown in the image.

 ![geographical-breakdown](assets/geographical-breakdown.png)